-How to adapt our office space to accommodate the hybrid workforce
+How to adapt your office space to accommodate hybrid working

 David Cornwell, Head of Solutions at O2, takes a look at how the office as we know it can accommodate flexible and hybrid working.